huaweicloud/huaweicloud-iot-device-sdk-csharp/README.md

    IoTDevice device = new IoTDevice("iot-mqtts.cn-north-4.myhuaweicloud.com", 1883, "5eb4cd4049a5ab087d7d4861_demo", "secret");
    ```

-   If you use port 8883 for device access, place the platform certificate (**DigiCertGlobalRootCA.crt.pem**) in the root directory and write into the obtained device ID and secret.
+   If you use port 8883 for device access, place the platform certificate (**DigiCertGlobalRootCA.crt.pem**,[downlaod from here, choose the corresponding region and replace it with the .pem file](https://support.huaweicloud.com/intl/en-us/devg-iothub/iot_02_1004.html#section3)) in the root directory and write into the obtained device ID and secret.

    ```c#
    IoTDevice device = new IoTDevice("iot-mqtts.cn-north-4.myhuaweicloud.com", 8883, "5eb4cd4049a5ab087d7d4861_demo", "secret");